maucherOnline/wordpress-google-reviews-plugin/README.txt

 = 1.6.3 =
 * Upgraded Freemius SDK
 * Upgraded Swiper JS library
+* Added resources like GitHub repository to source files and Swiper JS library
+* Added disclaimer for the use of external services
 = 1.6.2 =
 * Upgraded Freemius SDK
 * WP 6.7 compatibility